alderaanch/reservation/README.md

 workstations:             Amount of Workstations available.
 databaseFile:             Location of databaseFile.
 confirmScreenTime:        Amount of seconds, until user is redirected to booking page, after booking was submitted.
-allowTeams:				  Allow or Forbid Teams (false: Teams will not show up on booking or display).
+allowTeams:				  Allow or Forbid Teams (false: Teams will not show up on booking or display, in datebase 'team'-entry will be 'null').
 teams:                    List of all teams available.
 jsNameCall:               JavaScript code to get Username automatically.
 allowNameChange:          Allow or Forbid User-Namechange.